RITHIKSAH/E-Vehicle-reserve/README.md

 This project is based on **Python 3.12**

+This software provides an interface for customers to reserve and return vehicles, as well as pay their bills.
+Operators can assess the state of the vehicles in the system, and managers can generate reports.
+The system is implemented as a web app using Django, with the front-end designed using Bootstrap, data stored in a MySQL database, and visualisations created using the Matplotlib and Seaborn libraries.
+To manage the development process, we used Trello and Microsoft Teams for Scrum and Agile development, enabling efficient sprint planning, task tracking, and collaboration.
+The codebase was version-controlled using Git, ensuring seamless collaboration, change tracking, and smooth integration of updates.
+Skills: Python, Django, HTML, CSS, Bootstrap, MySQL, Matplotlib, Seaborn, Git, Trello, Teamwork

 Packages listed below should also be installed using **pip** before the application can run properly.

 - Django 5.1.2